-An alternative backup strategy is to directly copy the files that PostgreSQL uses to store the data in the database.
-In Section 17.2 it is explained where these files are located, but you have probably found them already if you are interested in this method.
-You can use whatever method you prefer for doing usual file system backups, for example:
+An alternative backup strategy is to directly copy the files that PostgreSQL uses to store the data in the database; Section 17.2 explains where these files are located.
+You can use whatever method you prefer for doing file system backups; for example:

 tar -cf backup.tar /usr/local/pgsql/data

 There are two restrictions, however, which make this method impractical, or at least inferior to the pg_dump method:

 The database server must be shut down in order to get a usable backup.
 Half-way measures such as disallowing all connections will not work (in part because tar and similar tools do not take an atomic snapshot of the state of the file system, but also because of internal buffering within the server).
 Information about stopping the server can be found in Section 17.5.
 Needless to say, you also need to shut down the server before restoring the data.

 If you have dug into the details of the file system layout of the database, you might be tempted to try to back up or restore only certain individual tables or databases from their respective files or directories.
 This will not work because the information contained in these files is not usable without the commit log files, pg_clog/*, which contain the commit status of all transactions.
 A table file is only usable with this information.
 Of course it is also impossible to restore only a table and the associated pg_clog data because that would render all other tables in the database cluster useless.
 So file system backups only work for complete backup and restoration of an entire database cluster.